maharasa/DevAutomaton/README.md

 - you can create or import your own UI controls and themes.

-- Preview your page design in real-time, using your preferred project layout and UI controls.
+- Preview your page design in real-time, using your own project layout themes and UI controls.

 - Generate a complete mockup website for your project with a single click.